Python Math

 9

-Language aside: other languages like C and Java have a more complicated way of separating float and int division.
-Python with its two explicit operators, / for float results and // for int results, is refreshingly straightforward.
+Language aside: other languages like C and Java have a more complicated rules for determining when float vs. int division applies.
+Python simply has two different operators: / for float division and // for int division, and this seems easier to understand.

 Int Modulo %

-The "modulo" or "mod" operator % is essentially the remainder after division.
+The "modulo" or "mod" operator % is essentially the remainder after int-division.
 So (23 % 10) yields 3 — divide 23 by 10 and 3 is the leftover remainder.

 >>> 23 % 10